 - YouTube monetization policies: To be eligible for monetization on YouTube, videos must comply with these policies.

 - Advertiser-friendly content guidelines: To be eligible for advertising, videos must comply with these guidelines.
-If you want to upload content that does not comply with these guidelines, turn off ads on those videos.
+If you want to upload content that doesn't comply with these guidelines, turn off ads on those videos.

-- Creator Academy: Get tips on making advertiser-friendly content, learn best practices for family-friendly videos, and, understand how to foster a positive community with your channel.
+- YouTube Creators: Get tips on making advertiser-friendly content, learn best practices for family-friendly videos, and learn how to foster a positive community with your channel.

-- The importance of context: Adding context within your video helps us understand background and intent.
+- The importance of context: Adding context to your video helps us understand background and intent.
 We do allow controversial videos that have educational, documentary, scientific or artistic intent.